KenLi8504/PhysicsFinalProj/README.md

 Up and down adjust the starting speed\
 There is a velocity vector that indicates direction centered at the projectile\
 "f" will fire the rocket\
+  during movement, the rocket will leave a trail of circles behind it, to help the user better estimate any future paths; this trail will be cleared after the next time the user fires\
   Should the rocket crash into a planet or go out of bounds, it will be reset to the its initial starting position (where you locked it in)\
 "r" sends the rocket back to the initial starting position (if you know for sure you are going to crash, or if you get stuck in a loop)\
 "e" transitions back to the sandbox stage\